lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 The didactic teaching concept consists of a seminar (2 teaching hours per week) with lectures by the instructors (20%) and practical collaborative hands-on exercises (80%).
 The lectures provide theoretical foundations (e.g., reproducibility, open code, open data) and transition into interactive demonstrations of Git ("code-along").
-These teaching formats are complemented by supervised exercises in small groups or paris, which may continue outside class time.
+These teaching formats are complemented by supervised exercises in small groups or pairs, which may continue outside of class time.
 The courses are accompanied by continuous evaluation and self-assessment quiz questions, implemented in [formR](https://formr.org/) and supervised by a student assistant.
 Evaluation data and quiz responses are stored anonymously and reused within the course as exemplary datasets.
 All software tools used are open-source, freely available, compatible with all operating systems (macOS, Linux, Windows), and mostly provided by the University of Hamburg and the partner university, Erasmus University Rotterdam.